 If you provide assets to us by way of a security interest without a right of use over those assets, then you should have a legal right to recover the balance of those assets (after settling your obligations to us) ahead of other creditors.
+However, please note that, depending on the exact set up of our security arrangements, it may be that some preferential creditors will still have a prior claim to your assets.

 If you have retained the assets (e.g. in a custody account over which you have given us a security interest without right of use) then you will have the best chance of recovering them.
 If you have transferred title to the assets or granted us a security interest with right of use (and irrespective of whether we actually make such use) or transferred cash to us, then you bear our full credit risk.
+However, as regards cash on a cash account in our insolvency, you are only protected to the extent that you may benefit from the Swiss deposit protection scheme (which provides coverage up to an amount of CHF 100,000) or, if we are acting through a foreign branch, the relevant foreign deposit protection scheme, such as the Financial Services Compensation Scheme if applicable to you when you contract with our